vercel/next.js/examples/with-tailwindcss/README.md

 # Tailwind CSS example

-This is an example of how you can include a global stylesheet in a next.js webapp.
+This is an example of using [Tailwind CSS](https://tailwindcss.com) in a Next.js project.

 ## How to use